Sign In

 https://www.nasdaq.com/articles/microsofts-$10-billion-investment-in-openai:-how-it-could-impact-the-ai-industry-and-stock

-OpenAI side
+OpenAI Members

 Sam Altman, CEO of OpenAI

-Greg Brockman, President and CEO of OpenAI
+Greg Brockman, President (Chairman) of OpenAI

-Wojciech Zaremba, Chief Researcher at OpenAI
+Wojciech Zaremba, Chief Researcher of OpenAI

-Ilya Sutskever, Chief Scientist at OpenAI
+Ilya Sutskever, Chief Scientist of OpenAI

 https://www.theinformation.com/articles/before-openai-ousted-altman-employees-disagreed-over-ai-safety